mjguisado/speedis/README.md

 You can find more information about the effects of the Request Coalescing mechanism in the origin server in [doc/Coalescing.md](./doc/Coalescing.md).

-### Handling origin unavailability with Circuit Breaker
+### Handling origin unavailability with Circuit Breaker.
 When the origin of the cache becomes unavailable (e.g., due to network failures, server downtime, or high latency), it can lead to several issues:
 - **Increased Latency**: Requests that would normally be served from the cache must be redirected to the origin, causing higher response times.
 - **Overloading the Origin**: Repeated failed attempts to fetch data from the origin can further burden an already overloaded or down server, exacerbating the problem.